Opioid Use Disorder: These Treatments Are Available, Now

 - Some people criticize that using an opioid agonist for treatment is just replacing one opioid with another.
 However, in someone who is opioid tolerant, methadone does not cause the euphoria (the "high") seen with shorter acting drugs, when used appropriately.
 This is one reason why it is so effective in opioid use disorder.

-- Because of the long half-life, methadone can accumulate in your body.
+- Because of the long action (half-life), methadone can accumulate in your body.
 Your doctor should avoid frequent or rapid dose changes.
 Rapid dose changes may put you at risk for slowed breathing (respiratory depression), which can be fatal.

 - Methadone can prevent withdrawal symptoms for 24 hours, reduce cravings, and lower euphoria if other opioids are used.